-• The cost of capital is calculated semi-annually (H1 and H2) which explains the
+• The cost of capital is calculated semi-annually (H1 and H2), which explains the multiplication by 0.5 in the formulas above.
+If a change is made in the RAB (investment or

 • The first year the electricity network asset has in the capital base is zero, not one.
 For example, when the economic depreciation period is 30 years, this will generate full capital cost during the years zero to 29, which is then 30 years.